powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 Disables voltage control for generators with `targetP` outside the interval [`minP`, `maxP`].
 The default value is `false`.

 **minNominalVoltageTargetVoltageCheck**
-This parameter defines the minimal nominal voltage to check the target of voltage control in per-unit.
+This parameter defines the minimal nominal voltage, in kV, for which the plausible voltage target checks are applied.

-The default value is `20 kV`, meaning that under the controlled buses of voltage levels under this value are ignored from the check.
+Above this voltage level, voltage targets that are, in pu, outside 'minPlausibleTargetVoltage' - 'maxPlausibleTargetVoltage' are ignored.

+The default value is `20 kV`.
 It must be greater or equal to `0 kV`.

 **reactivePowerDispatchMode**
 This parameter defines how reactive power is split among generators with controls (voltage or reactive power).